thaalesalves/amaranthtrpg/system/character_creation.md

 Hjofring knows how to block, how to wield heavy armor properly, how to melee fight and how to handle a two-handed weapon properly.
 Now, we have to choose which types of two-handed weapons he knows how to use, and we have 9 points for that.
 Let's make him equally good with Blades, Hammers and Axes, and give each 3 points.

 Now we have 5 points to define his knowledges.
 He's trained in battle, so he knows one or two things about healing people.
 As he doesn't do well with magic, he will do it with Medicine.
-Let's give it 2 points.
+Let's give it 3 points.
 Doctors need medicine and concoctions to treat their patients, so he knows how to brew a few potions and such.
 We can give him 2 points in Alchemy then.

 With this, we have defined how well Hjofring is able to do stuff, from fighting to treating wounds from battle.
 Let's move on to his advantages.

-### Defining the advantages
+### Merits & Flaws
-Advantages add effects, buffs and/or debuffs to your character.
-They are divided into two categories: merits and flaws.
-A merit is a positive characteristic your character has that cost you points, while flaws are negative characteristics that will give you extra points that may be spent on other advantages.
+Merits & Flaws add effects, buffs and/or debuffs to your character.
+A merit is a positive characteristic your character has that cost you points, while flaws are negative characteristics that will give you extra points that may be spent on other items.
 You may have as many of these as you want, unless your Narrator says otherwise.
-Some advantages may be restricted by default so new characters don't use them, your Narrator may create custom advantages and even block you from using default ones.
+Some may be restricted by default so new characters don't use them, your Narrator may create custom ones and even block you from using default ones.
 Speak to your Narrator for more details.

 You can choose these based on their effects and how they fit your character's personality.
 There are many options to choose from, and more may be added to the system over time.
 By default, we have 15 points to spend on these.
 These are called freebie points, and they may be used to buy merits for your character or converted into points to use in other parts of your sheet (check the exchange rate).

 We've defined that Hjofring is a caring but tough person.
-We need to reflect that with his advantages and flaws.
+We need to reflect that with his merits and flaws.
 Let's start with his merits.
-We can se he has an Aptitude (1 pt.) in Block (as he's a tank), that he is Ambidextrous (1 pt.) since he uses both his hands to fight, that he follows a specific Code of Honor (1 pt.) as we mentioned that he's a hardcore follower of Kyne, and that he is also a trained warrior with Combat Expertise (2 pt.), and for the same reason we know that he may use Diverse Fighting Styles (4 pt.) and that his is a Bruiser (4 pt.).
+We can say he has an Aptitude (1 pt.) in Block (as he's a tank), that he is Ambidextrous (1 pt.) since he uses both his hands to fight, that he follows a specific Code of Honor (1 pt.) as we mentioned that he's a hardcore follower of Kyne, and that he is also a trained warrior with Combat Expertise (2 pt.), and for the same reason we know that he may use Diverse Fighting Styles (4 pt.) and that his is a Bruiser (4 pt.).
 To sustain damage taken, he has a Pain Tolerance (2 pt.) that allows him to take blows without major problems.
 We're done with his merits, and we used all of his 15 points in the process.
-We may start with flaws now, which will give us more points to use for merits.
+We may start with flaws now, which will give us more points to use for other things.

 Underneath his tough skin lies a Soft Hearted (1 pt.).
 Although he's caring, he's Arrogant (1 pt.) in his strength, and might think he's more than he actually is, which will eventually put him (and possibly everyone around him) in danger.
 We can make things a bit hard for him, and give him Myopia (3 pt.), so he may have some difficulty seeing things in a mid to far distance from him.
 We can say that he has been Unlucky (7 pt.) during his life, which all increase the difficulty in his rolls by 2 and make him take more damage from enemies.
 We've given him enough flaws, and now we have 12 points that we may use to add more merits or convert into ability, spell or attribute points.